asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

 Since `F` is marked for non-replacement, the token-sequence `(x * (y+1))` isn't considered to be a part of the invocation of the macro `f`.
 The CPP moves ahead and reaches `x`.
-Although the macro named `x` is defined, undefined and then redefined, the definition that is active is the latest one defined before the tokens being currently expanded.
-Accordingly, `x` is expanded to `2`, as shown below.
+Although a macro named `x` is defined, undefined and then redefined, the definition that is active is the latest one defined lexically before the tokens currently being expanded.
+Accordingly, `x` is expanded to `2` , as shown below.

 The identifier `x` is the name of an obj-like macro.
-It also doesn't match with the names of any active macro at this point.
-Hence, the token for the identifier `x` is allowed replacement.
-The CPP pushes on to the `active-macro-stack-#0` an entry for the macro `x`:
+It also doesn't match with the name of any active macro, as evident from the state of the `active-macro-stack-#0`.
+Hence, this token for the identifier `x` is allowed replacement.
+The CPP pushes on to the `active-macro-stack-#0` an entry for the macro-invocation `x`:

 ```
     // active-macro-stack-#0